aws-samples/shopfloor-connectivity/docs/core/client-proxy-configuration.md

 ---
 ### ProxyUrl
-Url of the proxy server to use
+The ProxyUrl property specifies the URL address of the proxy server that will handle client connections.
+This required string property defines the endpoint where proxy requests should be directed.

 **Type**: String

 ---
 ### ProxyUsername
-Proxy server username
+The ProxyUsername property specifies the username for proxy server authentication.
+This optional string property should be used together with ProxyPassword when the proxy server requires authentication credentials.

 **Type**: String